Jet Set Radio Future: Soundtrack

 The soundtrack contains 34 songs and is played in a premixed format consisting of certain playlists directed for each chapter, and for certain levels, although there is a jukebox.

+Official promotional materials for Jet Set Radio Future emphasized the soundtrack’s broad range of musical genres, including hip-hop, techno, big beat, and rock.

 The main theme of the game is called "The Concept of Love".
 Alongside returning video game composers from the first game, Hideki Naganuma, Richard Jacques, Deavid Soul, Toronto, and B.B.
 Rights, the soundtrack features artists such as indie rock band Guitar Vader, Ad-Rock (of Beastie Boys) side project BS 2000, hip hop/breakbeat group Scapegoat Wax, indie pop band Bis, The Latch Brothers (including Mike D of the Beastie Boys, Chris "Wag" Wagner and Kenny Tick Salcido), rock band Cibo Matto, musical collective Bran Van 3000, and hip hop group The Prunes.

+In October 2001, Sega officially announced that The Latch Brothers not only contributed music to the game but also held discussions and analyzed the game in order to create music that matched its world and atmosphere.
+In addition to the original tracks, remixed songs by other artists affiliated with Grand Royal were also produced specifically for the game.

-A soundtrack CD for the game titled Jet Set Radio Future Music Sampler was given to people who pre-ordered the game in the United States, featuring 11 tracks from the game.
+A soundtrack CD, Jet Set Radio Future Music Sampler, was given to people who pre-ordered the game in the United States, featuring 11 tracks from the game.
 It was published by Wave Master and distributed by Grand Royal.
-The CD album, titled Jet Set Radio Future Original Sound Tracks, was released by Scitron Discs on March 20, 2002, featuring 22 tracks from the game and was distributed by Sony Music Distribution (Japan) Inc. For the HD release of the original Jet Set Radio, a new CD album titled Jet Set Radio: Original Soundtrack with Bonus Tracks from JSRF was distributed by Sumthing Else on September 18, 2012, for North America and Europe, containing 17 tracks, including seven from Jet Set Radio Future.
-The latest album, titled Jet Set Radio Future SEGA Original Tracks, was released digitally by Sega with 20 tracks.
+The CD album, Jet Set Radio Future Original Sound Tracks, was released by Scitron Discs on March 20, 2002, featuring 22 tracks from the game and was distributed by Sony Music Distribution (Japan) Inc. For the HD release of the original Jet Set Radio, a new CD album, Jet Set Radio: Original Soundtrack with Bonus Tracks from JSRF, was distributed by Sumthing Else on September 18, 2012, for North America and Europe, containing 17 tracks, including seven from Jet Set Radio Future.
+The latest album, Jet Set Radio Future SEGA Original Tracks, was released digitally by Sega with 20 tracks.
 It was released on iTunes and streaming services on October 3, 2012, alongside Jet Set Radio SEGA Original Tracks, made for the original game's HD release.